zenml-io/zenml/docs/book/developer-guide/runtime-configuration.md

 # Runtime Configuration

-A ZenML pipeline clearly separated business logic from parameter configuration.
+A ZenML pipeline clearly separates business logic from parameter configuration.
 Business logic is what defines a step and the pipeline.
 Step and pipeline configurations are used to dynamically set parameters at runtime.

 ## Step configuration